 Warli Art- Tree of Life and Tarpa - 24x36

-One of the central aspects depicted in many Warli paintings is the tarpa dance.
-The tarpa, a trumpet-like instrument, is played in turns by different village men.
-Men and women entwine their hands and move in a circle around the tarpa player.
-The dancers then follow him, turning and moving as he turns, never turning their backs to the tarpa.
-The musician plays two different notes, which direct the head dancer to either move clockwise or counterclockwise.
-The circle formation of the dancers is also said to resemble the circle of life.
+One of the important aspects of most Warli paintings is the “Tarpa dance.”
+The Tarpa, a trumpet-like instrument, is played in turns by different village men.
+Men and women entwine their hands and move in a circle around the Tarpa player.
+The dancers then follow him, turning and moving as he turns, never turning their backs to the Tarpa.
+Their circle formation of the dancers is also said to resemble the circle of life.

 Dimensions: 24" X 36" X 1.5"

 1-2 business days

 Buyers are responsible for any customs and import taxes that may apply.
 I'm not responsible for delays due to customs.